Weekend Foodie Warriors – Take 38! *Cooking with Kids*

 - This is another fun one and super customizable, and can include anything you have for leftovers in the fridge too!
 Leftover meats, cheeses, and veggies can be added to this, with the kiddos helping to layer and sprinkle everything in (being careful with the stove and oven of course).

 - These are great for the older and younger kids to help out with!
-Your can make multiple flavors in one go, again using leftover ingredients, pre-made dips, and is something that will keep them busy for hours!!
-Definitely labor intensive but these are such crowd pleasers.
+You can make multiple flavors in one go, again using leftover ingredients, and pre-made dips, and is something that will keep them busy for hours!!
+Definitely labor-intensive but these are such crowd-pleasers.

 - These are fun as kids can help make the corn pancakes and roll the dough into balls, being careful of the stove again!

-What are your favorite recipes to make with the kiddos?
+What are your favorite recipes for cooking with the kids?
 Shout out in the comments below or let me know which recipes you’d like to see us do next!